nevinmathew/EmployeeManagement/README.md

 # EmployeeManagement

-This is a Employee Management application done using Jhipster development platform.
+This is a Employee Management application developed using Jhipster platform.
 It uses Spring boot, Gradle, MongoDB, Hazelcast and Elasticsearch.